Russell-S-Harper/FLT/README.md

 Other interesting examples [(missing licenses prevent inclusion in this repository)](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository#choosing-the-right-license) which can be converted to FLT are:

-- [flops.c](https://github.com/AMDmi3/flops/blob/master/flops.c) -- see how blazing fast your machine is!
-Note that you may need to write your own `dtime()`.
+- [flops.c](https://github.com/AMDmi3/flops/blob/master/flops.c) – See how blazing fast your machine is! :wink: Note that you may need to write your own `dtime()`.

-Be sure to adhere to the licensing terms provided in this repository to ensure proper usage and compliance.
+Be sure to adhere to the licensing terms provided in this and other repositories mentioned here to ensure proper usage and compliance.

 ## How It Works